solr-express/solr-express/README.md

 #### 1.10.
 QueryParameter

-Create a query parameter using the informed query class
+Create a query parameter using the informed query class.

 ```csharp
 new QueryParameter(new SingleValue<MyDocument>(q => q.Id, "XPTO"));